Geosciences Congressional Visits Day (GEO-CVD)

 What happens during the Geosciences Congressional Visits Day?

-GSA makes it easy for you to go on a Congressional visit.
-Our staff will create a schedule for you and arrange your
+GSA makes it easy for you to go on a congressional visit.
+Our staff schedules the congressional visits and provides background materials and resources.

 Participants begin with an afternoon orientation program that includes background on current legislation, the

 organization and structure of Congress, and strategies to build relationships between scientists and policy makers,